xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 But public key crypto often involves a lot of mathematical mathematics, and is often much slower than secret key crypto.

-### Application: Data transmission and secure storate
+### Applications: Data transmission and secure storate
-so let's look at the one application of the public crypto so of course again we can use a public key crypto for
+so let's look at the one application of the public key crypto. so of course again we can use a public key crypto for